Skrill Wallet

 The standard format for callbacks is used to deliver the results of actions with COF purchases.
 For more information, see Callbacks.

-The following is the example of a callback with an information about COF purchase registration for a customer in the 238 project.
+The following is the example of a callback with information about a COF purchase registration in the 238 project.

 {